 Receltny I spoke before the Maynard, MA School Committee to introduct the CYOD program.
 The program will be starting as a pilot for the incoming 5th grade class.
 The introduction starts at the 15 minute mark.
 The video gives a good overview of what the program is, its benefits, and how it will be implemetns… Read more School Committee CYOD Introduction

-This is a cross post from CYOD.xyz and the first post for a new project.
 I am writing a book, and I am documenting the process of writing the book.
 I didn’t originally plan to write a book.
 I have never written a book before or consider myself a writer).
-But as I collected notes, wrote… Read more Writing A Book
+But as I collected notes, wrote down ideas, and tried to figure out what I could do with this information,… Read more Writing A Book

 Apple has a roll in educational technology since the first computers were introduced in the classroom.
 The Apple II, HyperStudio projects, the colorful iMac, the countless iPad 1:1 programs.
 Apple always had some of the (if not the) best products available for education.
 They are slipping in the education market though.
 Where Apple has failed… Read more Apple’s Closed Garden is a Problem In Education.

 1-1 programs for school districts is nothing new.
 The idea is to give every student their own device to use.
 Students are given a Chromebook, an iPad, a Laptop, or any mobile device to use as if it was their own.
 This gives every student equal access to technology.
 Along the same lines as 1-1… Read more Pick Your Own Device 1-1 Program

 I recently conducted an Introduction to Google Classroom presentation during a professional development day.
 The PD was aimed at getting teachers more comfortable with Google Classroom and showing them how it helps with classroom management.
 The PD was done with grade 6-8 teachers in a Google Apps district.
 Teachers have had access to Google Classroom… Read more Professional Development: Introduction To Google Classroom